numan/yearn-simulations-infra/README.md

 ## Initializing Secrets

 One of the resources created during the creation process is a **AWS Secrets Store**.
-Navigate to the newly created secrets store and modify the following values in the **Secret value** section:
+Navigate to the newly created secrets store and modify the following values in the **Secret value** section for the Harvest Simulation Bot:

 1. TELEGRAM_YFI_HARVEST_SIMULATOR
 2. WEB3_INFURA_PROJECT_ID